-- F. Lease Start Date: This is the year and month the lease began and rental terms were set.
+F. Lease Start Date: This is the year and month the lease began and rental terms were set.

 - G. Expenses Paid by Owner and Not Recovered from Tenant: Please indicate which of the following services are paid for by the owner in a gross or semi-gross lease (abbreviations in brackets):

 - Taxes (tx)

 - Water (wtr)

 - Electricity (ele)

 - Heat (ht)

 - Building Insurance (ins)

 - Property Management (mgt)

 - Repairs (rep)

 - Other

-Section C: Property Income and Expenses
+Section C: Income and Expenses

 The property income and expenses reported should exclude mortgage payments, income taxes, business income and expenses, loan interest and depreciation/amortization.
 The amounts reported should be for the entire property for a full 12 months.
 If your fiscal yearend is December 31, 2023, provide those yearend amounts.
-If your yearend is not December 31, please provide information on your fiscal yearend that is closest but prior to May 31, 2024, and indicate the date and year of the fiscal yearend.
-If you have owned the property for less than 12 months (as of December 31, 2023) and did not obtain a full year of financial records from the previous owner, please indicate this in Section F - Notes.
-You do not need to complete Section C.
+If your yearend is not December 31, please provide information on your fiscal yearend that is closest but prior to May 31, 2024 and indicate the date of that fiscal yearend.
+If you have owned the property for less than 12 months (as of December 31, 2023), and did not obtain a full year of financial records from the previous owner, please indicate this in the Section G - Notes.